GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 From the client computer, use the SSH command to access the server using its IP
 address:
 ```
->   ssh \<IP\>
+>   ssh <IP ADDRESS>
 ```
-The first time you SSH to a server, SSH will warn you that the “authenticity of the host… can’t be established”.
+The first time you SSH to a server, SSH will warn you that the “authenticity ofthe host… can’t be established”.
 Type “yes” at the prompt.

 View the file content by typing:
 ```
 >   cat filetoview.txt
 ```

-Observe the tcpdump output and note that there is no readable plain text.
+Observe the tcpdump output and note that there is no readable plaintext.

 Stop the Labtainer
 ==================